 And, finally, we have a senior Java developer salary.
 People don’t reference these developers’ salaries is discussions on how much do programmers make without a reason – they are the staple and the dream of what you could earn as a Java developer if you just put in the time and the work.
 But what amount of money are we talking about here?

-Seeing these numbers, it’s pretty clear for why Java development is as popular of a job as it is.
+Seeing these numbers, it’s pretty clear why Java development is as popular of a job as it is.
 However, you should always keep in mind that these salaries are not a “default” – they don’t just manifest out of thin air.
 You have to work hard, constantly improve and be extremely motivated to reach the senior level of Java development.
-It is a goal that only a few people reach (if we compare the number with that of how many people actually start out and learn Java development).
+It is a goal that only a few people reach (if we compare the number with that of how many people start and learn Java development).

 Furthermore, don’t forget that Java developers, in general, can usually expect great working conditions as a bonus to their salaries.
 Seminars, holidays, bonuses – you name it!
 A salary often fails to reflect the whole picture.
 This can go both ways, however – Java developers have huge responsibilities, and have to work very hard (often – on multiple tasks at once) to maintain both quality and quantity standards of the company.

-Whether you’re a small business owner that wants to enter the big markets or the CEO of a huge enterprise who wants to expand his or her own reach even further – Java programing is something that will open multiple different doors to you.
+Whether you’re a small business owner that wants to enter the big markets or the CEO of a huge enterprise who wants to expand his or her reach even further – Java programming is something that will open multiple different doors to you.
 Software, application, web development – you name it!
 This is why Java development is such a hot topic in the current job market.

 As you’ve probably understood from this article, a Java programmer salary is truly something worth working towards.
-If you yourself are thinking about becoming a Java developer, I hope that the numbers and facts provided in this article will help you in your career path.
+If you are thinking about becoming a Java developer, I hope that the numbers and facts provided in this article will help you in your career path.
 One last point that I want to stress is that if you’re already a Java developer, and your salary is lower than the ones presented in this tutorial – don’t panic!
 These numbers are just an estimate – the actual salaries depend on a lot of different variables (place of work, experience, etc.).